bblodfon/useful-doc/README.md

 # Introduction

-A [documentation repo](https://bblodfon.github.io/usefuldoc/) for usefull linux commands and other stuff.
+A [documentation repo](https://bblodfon.github.io/usefuldoc/) with useful linux commands and other stuff.